Vector35/deprecated_python_debugger/documentation/Manual.md

 The backends vary considerably, so a large part of BNDP's task is to present a unified interface by which these backends can be used.

-This is achieved using debug **adapters**, named so because they adapt whatever ideosyncracies a backend has to the ideal interface we envision in `DebugAdapter.py`.
+This is achieved using debug **adapters**, named so because they adapt whatever idiosyncrasies a backend has to the ideal interface we envision in `DebugAdapter.py`.
 Each adaptation of a backend is a subclass of `DebugAdapter`, for example `DebugAdapterGdb` and `DebugAdapterLLDB` communicate with gdb and lldb backends, respectively.

 ## Standard Backends